pydio/pydio-doc-howto/cells_proxy_nginx.md

-> In all those examples you can subsitute the port 33060 by the port of your choice
+> In all those examples you can substitute the port 33060 by the port of your choice

 Also make sure to put the **address/domain** on which your **Cells Server** is running (refer to the arrays above) line **grpc_pass**.